thomaswyrick/duplicate-data-generator/README.md

 #### name
 The name of the column written to the Excel sheet
 #### type
-Supported types are: "first_name","last_name", "street_address", "secondary_address", "city", "state", "postcode", "current_country", "phone_number", "email"
+Supported types are: "first_name","last_name", "street_address", "secondary_address", "city", "state", "postcode", "current_country", "phone_number", "email", "date_of_birth"
 #### transposition_chars
 The number of characeters to transposition (e.g. switch) within the cell of a column
 #### mistype_chars